trustgraph-ai/trustgraph/docs/tech-specs/tool-services.md

 - No extraction configuration needed in the descriptor

 This keeps the descriptor simple and places responsibility on the service to return an appropriate text response for the agent.

-## Open Questions

-### Streaming Support

-- Should tool services support streaming responses?
-- How would streaming be configured in the descriptor?

 ## Implementation Considerations